Mobility & Transportation

 2. Maptionnaire helped Luxplan to engage more residents than usual: digital community engagement made it easier to reach out to locals, especially in this rural planning project.
 As a result, more people learned about the project and attended follow-up meetings where the planners presented engagement results and possible solutions.

-3. The citizen engagement platform provided Luxplan with precise and impactful data.
+3. The community engagement platform provided Luxplan with precise and impactful data.
 It fed directly into proposals to ensure accessible and safe infrastructure, while the data was also used for negotiating with public transport authorities.

 4. Maptionnaire is a versatile solution adaptable to many use cases: Luxplan used its interactive mapping features to set up a carpooling system within the company.